mhoc/edessa/README.md

 - `config.dynamodb.fields`
  - An ordered list of the dynamodb field names (see DynamoDB below)
  - Optional: defaults to `[ 'key', 'stage', 'value' ]`
+- `configFile`
+ - A string corresponding to a `.json` or `.yaml` file storing configs.
+ - Any config variables provided in this file will override anything pulled from the config backend.

 # Special Behavior

 - `state.stage`
+ - Special state variable
- - A special variable in the object you provide which will be used to determine which stage of each configuration variable to return.
+ - Determines the stage of each configuration variable to read.
- - If it is not provided, we default to the `defaultStage` provided in the library config, or `"all"` if that is not provided.
+ - If this is not provided, we default to `defaultStage` which is provided in library config, or `"all"`.

 # DynamoDB